rajatsah95/Tesla_Techies_038/README.md

   - Bootstrap: It is used for front-end framework for creating responsive website
   - JavaScript: JavaScript is used to create dynamic website
-  - JSON : JSON is used for backed-end purpose.

     ## How to Use